 Faced with new evidence from clinical trials and about the high rotavirus burden in India, the government began a phased introduction of rotavirus vaccines into the country’s national immunization program in 2016.
-If ROTAVAC is prequalified by WHO, the vaccine may also become available to other countries.
+ROTAVAC has now been prequalified by WHO.
+Thus, the vaccine may also become available to other countries.
 Bharat Biotech announced ROTAVAC would be made available at US$1 per dose, making it an attractive option for countries seeking a more affordable vaccine 8, 9.

 Zambia: A pilot program in Lusaka deploys an integrated, comprehensive approach to diarrheal disease prevention and control

 Before rotavirus vaccine introduction, Zambia faced a devastating diarrhea burden.
 Diarrhea killed more than 5,700 children under age 5 annually, and rotavirus alone was responsible for 3,600 of those deaths 2, 10.

 In 2012, Zambia launched the Programme for Awareness and Elimination of Diarrhoea (PAED) in Lusaka 11.
 This pilot program improved cold chain capacity, trained more than 500 health workers and informed communities of treatment options and the availability of the rotavirus vaccine.
 In just over one year, more than 100,000 children were immunized 11, 12.